melezhik/advent/2020/Bash/README.md

 In this post I'll show you have one can effectively mix Bash scripts and Raku language using Sparrow.

-The idea of Sparrow chose the language that fits best to your domain and let's Raku orchestrate your code on high level.
+The idea of Sparrow - to choose the language that fits best to your domain and let Raku orchestrate your code on high level.

-Let's get started
+Let's get started.

 ---